 *Most Controversial Story of the Year: Colin Kaepernick National Anthem Protest

 Easily the most controversial topic, Kaepernick's simple kneel continues to stir emotions among many Americans.
 I already voiced my opinion on the matter (Thoughts on Kaepernick's Protest Situation).

 Honorable Mention - Black Lives Matter Movement

 *Most Overrated Story of the Year: Harambe The Gorilla Death

 The story alone caused way too much of a protest.
 As I stated (Thoughts, Honest Thoughts, and Really Honest Thoughts on Harambe the Gorilla), a child was saved, people!
-And then, there was the legend where a whopping 11,000 votes were punched for Harambe to be the next President of the United States.
+And then, there was the legend that a whopping 11,000 votes were punched for Harambe to be the next President of the United States.
 Yup, overrated indeed.

 *Tune of the Year: "Formation" by Beyonce